Elementary Handbook

 Assault

-A student shall not cause physical injury to any student, teacher, or other school employee or visitor on school grounds or during a school function or event.
-(10 day suspension plus 60 demerits)
+A student shall not cause serious physical injury to any student, teacher, or other school employee or visitor on school grounds or during a school function or event.

 Breaking and Entering